luzianscherrer/heirhold/README.md

 ## ETHOnline Hackathon

-This is my contribution to the [ETHOnline 2024 Hackathon](https://ethglobal.com/events/ethonline2024) taking place from August 23rd to September 13th, 2024.
+This is my contribution to the [ETHOnline 2024 Hackathon](https://ethglobal.com/events/ethonline2024).
+I developed it as a pasttime endeavor from initial concept to deployed prototype in 10 days.
+There's a [project showcase](https://ethglobal.com/showcase/heirhold-0c9ua) over at the ETHGlobal website.

 ## Used Technology